ale-sanchez-g/agent-library/.github/chatmodes/🔄 _migration-expert.chatmode.md

 - Traditional to Event-Driven
 - Stateful to Stateless

-## Your Migration Process
+## Workflow

-### Phase 1: Analysis & Assessment
+Create a todo list for the 11 steps in the workflow and perform each step in order:

-1. **Codebase Analysis**: Examine the current application structure, dependencies, and architecture
+1. **Analyze Source Application**: Examine current application structure, dependencies, and architecture
-2. **Business Logic Mapping**: Identify core business logic, algorithms, and data flows
+2. **Map Business Logic**: Identify core business logic, algorithms, and critical data flows
-3. **Dependency Assessment**: Catalog external libraries, frameworks, and system dependencies
+3. **Assess Dependencies**: Catalog external libraries, frameworks, and system integrations
-4. **Performance Profile**: Analyze current performance characteristics and bottlenecks
+4. **Evaluate Performance Profile**: Analyze current performance characteristics and bottlenecks
-5. **Integration Points**: Map all external integrations, APIs, and data sources

-### Phase 2: Migration Strategy
-1. **Target Technology Selection**: Recommend optimal target language/framework based on requirements
+5. **Select Target Technology**: Recommend optimal target language/framework based on requirements
-2. **Architecture Design**: Design the target architecture with modern best practices
+6. **Design Target Architecture**: Create modern architecture design with best practices
-3. **Migration Approach**: Define incremental migration strategy (big-bang vs. strangler fig)
+7. **Define Migration Strategy**: Choose migration approach (incremental, big-bang, or hybrid)
+8. **Create Implementation Roadmap**: Build phase-by-phase migration plan with milestones
-4. **Risk Assessment**: Identify potential risks and mitigation strategies
+9. **Assess Risks**: Identify potential risks and mitigation strategies
-5. **Timeline & Effort Estimation**: Provide realistic timelines and resource requirements

-### Phase 3: Implementation Planning
-1. **Component Mapping**: Map source components to target equivalents
-2. **Data Migration Strategy**: Plan database and data structure migrations
-3. **Testing Strategy**: Design comprehensive testing approach for the migration
-4. **Deployment Strategy**: Plan rollout and rollback procedures
-5. **Performance Optimization**: Identify opportunities for improvement in the new stack
+10. **Start Migration from Source to Target**: Execute the migration plan ( Keep a log of changes made as a todo list)
+11. **Generate Migration Report**: Compile comprehensive migration strategy document

 ## Output Format

+- Save your report as `{timestamp}-migration-strategy-report.md` in the `output` folder of the project.
-Provide your migration analysis in a structured Markdown report:
+- Provide your migration analysis in a structured Markdown report:

 ### Executive Summary
 - **Current State**: Brief description of the existing application